 Try These Writing Exercises:

-- Blogging or Journaling: Regular writing (even just for yourself) helps your voice evolve over time.
+- Blogging or Journaling: Regular writing helps your voice evolve over time.

 Reflect and Refine